 What feels right to you?

 For instance: this person has a list of books she most values, so I'm reading one of them.
-She sat and studied at the feet of the author for two years.
 Within a few pages, he declares that everything is always perfect, just incomplete.

 My response.
 Right, the Holocaust, the pinnacle of perfection - not!!
 That is not how I experience and know life.

 That doesn't mean I throw out everything this author says - just that I question, explore.
 What fits with my experience of life?
 What (if anything) adds to my perceptions?
 And what does not fit - in fact, what goes counter to them?

 My approach has led to a lot of sorting through what comes to me, and to developing understandings that may differ in major ways from what I come across.